ActoTracker is application for keeping track of activities so you don’t have to.

 - records entire document workflow e.g. bug fixing

 - keep track of a research material

 ActoTracker is great for project management

 How does it work:

-Think of the ActoTracker as a bookmarking app for your desktop documents or applications
+Think of the ActoTracker as system-wide bookmarking app

-The recording of activities happens quietly in the background without interfering with your work.
-It is also possible to record events manually or use filters to customize this behavior in detail.
+The recording of activities can be done manually via menu or hotkey or it can happen quietly in the background without interfering with your work.
+Filters may be used customize this behavior in detail.